Auditdapps/Auditdapps-self-audit/README.md

 ✅ Separate checklists tailored for developers and organizations.
 ✅ Manual auditing services for web3 projects.
 ✅ Automated code analysis(Implimented)
-✅ Risk scoring dashboards (Implimented)
+✅ Risk scoring dashboards (Implemented)
-✅ real-time recommendation (Implimented)
+✅ real-time recommendation (Implemented)
-✅ Compliance checklists and policy frameworks(coming soon) ✅ A repository of known dApp vulnerabilities and hacks for reference and how auditdapps could have helped.(implimented) ✅ Future integration of more automated security tools (coming soon) Whether you are launching a DeFi protocol, NFT project, DAO, or any blockchain-based application, AuditDapps gives you a starting point to reduce risk and boost compliance.
+✅ Compliance checklists and policy frameworks(coming soon) ✅ A repository of known dApp vulnerabilities and hacks for reference, and how auditdapps could have helped. (implemented) ✅ Future integration of more automated security tools (coming soon) Whether you are launching a DeFi protocol, NFT project, DAO, or any other blockchain-based application, AuditDapps provides a starting point to reduce risk and enhance compliance.

 📋 Key Features

 ✔️ Developer-focused security questions.
 ✔️ Organizational security and compliance checklist.
 ✔️ Risk mitigation recommendations.
-✔️ Flexible and scalable applies to token and non-token projects.
+✔️ Flexible and scalable solutions apply to both token and non-token projects.
 ✔️ Easy to use.

 💡 How It Works

-Visit auditdapps.com (updated on live day 15 days to go) Users have to register to access their dashboard and other other feature.
+Visit auditdapps.com (updated on live day, 15 days to go) Users must register to access their dashboard and other features.
 Complete the self-audit checks based on your selected role:
 ➔ Developer
 ➔ Organization
 Receive tailored security insights in real time.
 Implement all recommendations  or
-Take action based on recommendations or request deeper manual audits. user feedback for improvement
+Take action based on recommendations or request deeper manual audits.
+User feedback for improvement

 🌍 Who Should Use AuditDapps?